What Is Auto Scaling?

 Accessing Auto Scaling

 AWS provides a web-based user interface, the AWS Management Console.
 If you've signed up for an AWS account, you can access Auto Scaling by signing into the AWS Management Console.
-To get started, select EC2 from the console home page, and then select Launch Configurations from the navigation pane.
+To get started, choose EC2 from the console home page, and then choose Launch Configurations from the navigation pane.

 If you prefer to use a command line interface, you have the following options: